An Informational Meeting can provide you with the opportunity to:

 - Like to help others because it makes them feel good

-Prepare for the interview
+Prepare for the meeting

 Find someone to interview

 Check out Blugold Success Stories to search for an alumni in your area of interest.
 These alumni have volunteered to be a resource for you and answer your questions.